Menger curve and Spherical CR uniformization of a closed hyperbolic 3-orbifold: Introduction

 \end{thm}

-To the authors' knowledge, the 3-orbifold $\mathcal{O}$ in Theorem \ref{thm:main} is the second explicit example of closed hyperbolic 3-orbifold which admits uniformizable spherical CR-structure after the first example by Schwartz \cite{Schwartz:2003} nearly twenty years ago.
+To the authors' knowledge, the 3-orbifold $\mathcal{O}$ in Theorem \ref{thm:main} is the second explicit example of a closed hyperbolic 3-orbifold that admits a uniformizable spherical {CR}-structure after the first example by Schwartz \cite{Schwartz:2003} nearly twenty years ago.